Creative Writing Programs

 About

-After-School Creative Writing Programs include semester-long creative writing clubs where students practice creative writing through writing prompts, voluntary sharing, and wiggle breaks and playtime.
-Participants learn to write poetry, fiction, and creative nonfiction, give and receive positive feedback and encouragement, and polish, edit, and revise their work for publication in a professional 916 Ink anthology.
-Every participating student has the opportunity to publish writing in an annual anthology of student work and to practice public speaking skills in front of friends and family at a book release and reading party.
+Creative Writing Programs includes semester-long creative writing clubs where students write poetry, fiction, and creative nonfiction.
+Participants give and receive positive feedback and encouragement, polish, edit, and revise their work for publication, and practice public speaking skills in front of friends and family at a book release and reading party.
+The program also includes literacy tutoring.

 • Ages: 8–18 years old

-• Schedule: Semester-long after-school creative writing clubs with weekly sessions during the spring
+• Schedule: Semester-long after-school creative writing clubs with separate Word Squad and Author’s Lab spring sessions

 • Price: Cost: FREE (Word Squad and Author’s Lab)

-916 Ink is Sacramento’s arts-based creative writing and literacy nonprofit that provides workshops and tutoring, and its mission is to empower youth through creative writing.
-Since 2010, 916 Ink has published 350 anthologies featuring the poetry and prose of more than 7,000 youth authors across the Sacramento region, has tutored 200+ striving readers, and has provided 10,000+ hours of one-on-one tutoring.
-916 Ink recognizes that communities of color in Sacramento have been left behind by decades of systemic racism and oppression and prioritizes accommodations for participants and staff who may need them, develops structures for community feedback and culturally appropriate outreach, and is intentional about facilitator and volunteer placements, selecting individuals who come from the communities they serve.
-916 Ink encourages residents to celebrate and support young storytellers and confident readers by helping to amplify their voices and recognize their power, and it expresses gratitude for local partners for amplifying the message of Young Storytellers Month.
-In February 2026, its Read On! program was recognized with Stanford University’s National Student Support Accelerator Tutoring Program Design Badge for alignment to research-backed standards in high-impact tutoring program design.
+916 Ink is Sacramento’s arts-based creative writing and literacy nonprofit, and its mission statement is that 916 Ink empowers youth through creative writing.
+Since 2010, 916 Ink has published more than 325 anthologies.
+916 Ink recognizes that communities of color in Sacramento have been left behind by decades of systemic racism and oppression and focuses on advancing justice and racial equity, prioritizing accommodations for participants and staff who may need them, and developing structures for community feedback and culturally appropriate outreach.
+Read On! is a Science of Reading based literacy tutoring program, and in February 2026, Read On! was recognized with Stanford University’s National Student Support Accelerator Tutoring Program Design Badge for alignment to research backed standards in high-impact tutoring program design.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.